writethedocs/www/docs/conf/portland/2023/tickets.rst

 * Welcome Reception and Social Event with light snacks and drinks
 * Wifi throughout the event
 * Meeting lots of fantastic people in a spacious, inviting venue

+All attendees are required to abide by our `Health and Safety Policy <https://www.writethedocs.org/conf/portland/2023/health/>`_, as well as our `Code of Conduct <https://www.writethedocs.org/code-of-conduct/>`_.

 **All talk videos will be published on our YouTube channel no later than 1 month after the conference.**